alvesmiguel1/ReactViewBoilerplate/README.md

 # ReactViewBoilerplate

-This is a boilerplate of a CefGlue application using Avalonia.
+This is a sample boilerplate of a CefGlue application using Avalonia 11.

+## Build Requirements
+- Node (latest version)
+- .NET 6